 Vice Principal's office.
 Kelly tells Mrs. Teasley that she wants to take an art class with Donna so she can explore her creative side.
 Mrs. Teasley tells her that it's doable, but it means she'll have to rearrange her entire schedule.
-Kelly looks enormously pleased.
+Kelly looks enormously pleased by that.

 David tells Donna he wants to get together with her later...no doubt to confess his mini summer fling with Nikki.
 Unfortunately, though, Donna is getting together with Nikki after school, and then Nikki's coming over to Casa Martin for dinner.
 This news does not please David.

 The Peach Pit.
 Steve shows David a bunch of boxes he ordered, which are filled with 45s of his awful song.
 David is unimpressed and asks him if anyone even plays 45 records anymore.
 In 1992?
 Probably not a whole lot of people.
-Steve tells him his stupid strategy, which is to put the 45s in every available jukebox he can...but David informs him he doesn't want his song playing at the Peach Pit.
-Apparently he told both Nikki and Donna that they were the first person to have heard his song.
+Steve tells him his stupid strategy, which is to put the 45s in every available jukebox he can - but David informs him he doesn't want his song playing at the Peach Pit 'cause apparently he told both Nikki and Donna that they were the first person to have heard his song.
 I don't know why that matters.
 Steve doesn't much care, and insists that a 45 with David's latest song is going into Nat's jukebox.
-That settled, David tells Steve that he needs to tell Donna about his flirtation with Nikki over the summer.
-Steve, however, thinks it's unnecessary and flippantly encourages him to make Nikki into a side dish and not tell Donna about any of it.
+That settled, David tells Steve he needs to tell Donna about his flirtation with Nikki over the summer.
+Steve doesn't think it necessary and flippantly encourages him to make Nikki into a side dish and not tell Donna about any of it.
 He adds that his general policy when it comes to relationships is to deny, deny, deny.
 I have no idea why David bothers confiding anything of a personal nature in such a soulless douchebag.

 West Beverly High.
 Dylan runs into Kelly and asks her why she wasn't in class yesterday.
 She informs him that she changed around her schedule so she can take an art class with Donna.
 Dylan then hands her the earring that Brenda found, and Kelly nervously asks him if he told Brenda about their summer romance...but he tells her he didn't.
 She then tosses the earring in the bushes and snarks about how she can no longer stomach the sight of him and Brenda canoodling because it's giving her a perpetual throat lump.

 English class.
 After the bell rings, Gil asks Ahn-drea to stay behind.
-Once they're alone, he asks her why she's been giving him the stink-eye for the past hour.
-She retorts by asking him why he hasn't called on her for the past hour.
+Once they're alone, he asks her why she's been giving him the stink-eye for the past hour...and she retorts by asking him why he hasn't called on her for the past hour.
 He tells her that it's because he knows she knows all the answers.
 She announces that she's quitting the paper, then goes on a bitter rant about how he stripped away her job as editor-in-chief after years of hard work and sacrificing evenings and weekends.
-Gil acts all stunned that she's so upset – which I found a tad insincere, but since it's Ahn-drea...whatevs – and asks her why she didn't say anything.
-She tells him she wanted him to like her.
-He tells her he does (liar liar, pants on fire), and she snarks that he obviously doesn't like her as much as he likes Brandon.
+Gil acts all stunned that she's so upset - which I found a tad insincere, but since it's Ahn-drea I couldn't give a tiny rat's ass.
+He asks her why she didn't say anything, so she tells him she wanted him to like her.
+He tells her he does (liar liar, pants on fire) and she snarks that he obviously doesn't like her as much as he likes Brandon.
 Oh honey.
-No one could ever like you as much as they like Brandon.
+That would be impossible for anyone.
 Gil tells her he thinks she's terrific...but also thinks she needs to learn how to be more of a team player, since she's not always going to be #1.
 He adds that overachievers like herself need to get past her own egos and accept disappointment.
 Hee!
 This gets Ahn-drea all riled up, and she accuses Gil of being sexist.
 She claims that if she were a guy, he'd be applauding her work ethic.
-Gil, of course, denies any sexism, but Ahn-drea doesn't buy it and storms off.
+Gil denies any sexism, but Ahn-drea doesn't buy it and storms off.

 Dylan's house.
 It's the night of the barbecue, but Dylan isn't doing very well cooking the burgers without charring them.
 Donna arrives with Nikki, and Brandon looks pleasantly surprised to see the cute girl he's been repeatedly bumping into.
 Kelly also arrives, and she and Dylan exchange a knowing look but don't speak.
 Nikki approaches David and tells him they need to talk privately.
-He reluctantly agrees, and the two go inside.
 She pretends to come onto him and aggressively orders him to tell Donna about them, but David just keeps trying to push her off of him.
-Suddenly Donna appears in the room and barks, “Busted!”
+Suddenly Donna appears in the room and barks, "Busted!"
 I guess this is what she meant by not getting mad, but getting even.
-David springs up from his chair, and Nikki declares, “I think he passed the test.”
-The two girls laugh, while David just looks confused.
+David springs up from his chair, and Nikki declares, "I think he passed the test" and the two girls cackle while David scrunches his face in confusion.
 He sheepishly asks Donna if she's mad at him, and she says she was, but isn't anymore.
 He tells her he loves her, and she kisses him and assures him that all is forgiven.
-A few minutes later, Nikki checks out Brandon and asks Donna if he has a girlfriend.
-Donna giggles, but doesn't actually answer.
+A few minutes later, Nikki checks out Brandon and asks Donna if he has a girlfriend...and Donna giggles, but doesn't actually answer.